-Here is some preliminary information from Ueda Radio Ltd. on the newly-announced Icom
+Here is some preliminary information from Ueda Radio Ltd. on the newly-announced Icom IC-7000 radio.

-the website of ICOM; here is a summary.
+Here is a summary.
 The first part is an interior shot of the IC-7000.
 How is it?
 It has become substantially simpler, as compared to the IC-706 MK II G of the preceding generation.
 When one compares the IC-7000 to the product of over ten years ago, one will observe immense technological progress.